 So what makes this novel so special?
 Published in 1970, "Are You There God?
 It's Me Margaret" tells the story of an 11-year-old girl named Margaret Simon who's the daughter of a Jewish father and a Christian mother.
 Raised without any particular faith, Margaret talks to God throughout the book as she navigates growing up (particularly about getting her period) and tries to figure out which religion she should join.

-"As far as I'm aware, it was the first novel written for young adolescent girls that accurately, thoroughly, and non-judgmentally described puberty.
-It treated the ordinary experiences common to basically every young teen girl as something important enough to write a book about," says young adult author and former Viking Children's Books editor Leila Sales in an email interview.
+"As far as I'm aware, it was the first novel written for young adolescent girls that accurately, thoroughly, and non-judgmentally described puberty," young adult author and former Viking Children's Books editor Leila Sales said in an email when we talked to her in 2018.
+"It treated the ordinary experiences common to basically every young teen girl as something important enough to write a book about,"

-Although the book is largely fiction, author Blume drew on personal experience to develop the religious aspect, writing on her website that like Margaret, she "had a very personal relationship with God that had little to do with organized religion.
+Although the book is largely fiction, author Blume drew on personal experiences to develop the religious aspect, writing on her website that like Margaret, she "had a very personal relationship with God that had little to do with organized religion.
 God was my friend and confidant."